filamentphp/filament/packages/admin/docs/09-testing.md

 ##### Creating

-You may check that data is correctly saved into the database by `set()`ting each property of the form and then asserting that the database contains an identical record:
+You may check that data is correctly saved into the database by calling `fillForm()` with your form data, and then asserting that the database contains a matching record:

 ```php
 use function Pest\Livewire\livewire;